amirongit/notecode/algebra.md

 ### Graphing linear equations in two variables
 - each point in the graph represents one of the infinite solutions of the equation
 #### Intercepts
-- the intersection of graph & 'y' axis is called y-intercept
+- intersection of graph & 'y' axis is called y-intercept
-- the intersection of graph & 'x' axis is called x-intercept
+- intersection of graph & 'x' axis is called x-intercept
 #### Steps
 1. two ordered pairs are acquired, solving for intercepts is usually the fastest way
 2. the graph is drawn between & after two points (implied by the ordered pairs)